Technigo/project-auth/README.md

 # Project Auth

-For this week's project, we're going to tie all the skills we've learnt so far to build an API with authentication to implement a registration flow, and a frontend with forms to register, sign in, and view some content once the user is logged in.
+For this week's project, we're tying up all the skills we've learnt so far to build an API with authentication to implement a registration flow, and a frontend with forms to register, sign in, and view some content once the user is logged in.

 ## The problem